kanidm/kanidm/designs/auth.rst

 initial authRequest, which cause the client to always be denied.
 * If the AuthRequest is started but not completed, we time it out within a set number of minutes by walking the set of sessions and purging incomplete ones which have passed the time stamp.
+* The session id is in the cookie to eliminate leaking of the session id (secure cookies), and to prevent tampering of the session id if possible.
+It's not perfect, but it helps to prevent casual attkcs.
+The session id itself is really the thing that protects us from replays.

 Auth Questions
 --------------